LibCMaker/LibCMaker/README.md

 2. If Boost is building with the ICU for Android and Windows, then the message "has_icu......yes" is not displayed due to the patch of the file '(boost-src)/libs/regex/build/Jamfile.v2'.

+3. Boost is building without ICU on Travis CI for the static Windows x64 due to the failed test running on Travis CI with the following configuration:
+  - Boost 1.68.0, ICU 61.1 or 58.2
+  - Windows Server 1803
+  - MSVC 19.16.27023.1
+Test running is successful on the machine with Windows 7 Pro SP1 x64 (6.1.7601) and MSVC 19.16.27023.1.

 ## Build status